ChefAustin/ChefAustin.github.io/_posts/2019-08-30-docker-on-pi.md

 For sake of ease, this post makes the following assumptions:
 - _At least_ 2x Raspberry Pi 4's (3 is better, 5 is ideal)
 - You've a macOS device for initial configuration of the SD cards
-- Familiarity with a termianl
+- Familiarity with a terminal

 #### Step 1: Getting Raspbian